bolliy/ioBroker.sun2000/README.md

 -->

 **WORK IN PROGRESS**
-* detect standby mode of inverters #34
+* detect standby mode of inverters (#34)
+* devices in standby often give incorrect values.
+These are assigned "0" (#40)
+* the modbus register and the length are stored in the description of the states
+* implemented modbus-proxy (read-only cache)
 * read register data from SDongleA
-* implemented modbus-proxy (read-only holding registers)

 ### 0.3.1 (2024-02-12)
 * state `sun2000.0.collected.chargeDischargePowercharge` is not always refreshed #47